 12.8 Assignment.
 Customer may not assign or transfer, by operation of law or otherwise, any of its rights under this Agreement (including its licenses with respect to the Software) to any third party without Ping Identity’s prior written consent, which consent shall not be unreasonably withheld.
 Any attempted assignment or transfer in violation of the foregoing will be null and void.
 Ping Identity shall have the right to assign this Agreement to any successor to its business or assets to which this Agreement relates, whether by merger, sale of assets, sale of stock, reorganization or otherwise.
 All provisions of this Agreement shall be binding upon, inure to the benefit of and be enforceable by and against the respective successors and permitted assigns of Ping Identity and Customer.

-12.9 Governing Law.
-The laws of (i) the State of Colorado, USA (if Customer is domiciled in North, Central or South America) or (ii) England and Wales (if Customer is domiciled in any other jurisdiction) (in each case without reference or giving effect to any conflict of laws principles that would require the application of the laws of any other jurisdiction) govern this Agreement and all matters arising out of or relating to this Agreement, including, without limitation, validity, interpretation, construction, performance, and enforcement.
-Any dispute, action, claim or cause of action arising out of, relating to, or in connection with this Agreement or the Products shall be only brought in and is subject to the exclusive jurisdiction of (a) the state and federal courts located in Denver, Colorado USA (if Customer is domiciled in North, Central or South America) or (b) the courts located in London, England (if Customer is domiciled in any other jurisdiction).
+12.9 Applicable Law and Venue.
+The laws of (i) the State of Colorado, USA (if Customer is domiciled in North, Central or South America, or any territory not covered by clauses (ii) or (iii)), (ii) England and Wales (if Customer is domiciled in Europe, the Middle East or Africa) or (iii) New South Wales, Australia (if Customer is domiciled in Asia or Oceania) (in each case without regard to any conflict of laws principles that would require the application of the laws of any other jurisdiction) govern this Agreement and all matters arising out of or relating to this Agreement, including, without limitation, validity, interpretation, construction, performance, and enforcement.
+Any dispute, action, claim or cause of action arising out of, relating to, or in connection with this Agreement or the Products shall be only brought in and is subject to the exclusive jurisdiction of (a) the state and federal courts located in Denver, Colorado USA (if Customer is domiciled in North, Central or South America, or any territory not covered by clauses (b) or (c)), (b) the courts located in London, England (if Customer is domiciled in Europe, the Middle East or Africa) or (c) the courts located in Sydney, Australia (if Customer is domiciled in Asia or Oceania).
 Each Party waives, to the fullest extent of the law, any objection to venue in such courts, and each Party hereby irrevocably submits and consents to the exclusive jurisdiction of such courts.
 To the extent permitted by law, the Parties expressly waive any right to trial by jury.

 12.10 Governing Language.
 The governing language for this Agreement and for negotiation and resolution of any disputes related to this Agreement is the English language.
 Each Party waives any right it may have under any law in any state or country to have the Agreement written in any language other than English.